aarontrowbridge/QuIPS/README.md

 That motto will be the starting point of this project; modeling a quantum computer as a sequence of gate operations on an initital tensor product state of *N* Qubits.

-Julia is being used because it is better then whatever language you want to compare it to.

 ## Usage

 A quantum compuatation begins with specifying a list of successive gates and measurements.
 We shall call this quantum information program, or process, or whatever, a *quip*.
 Additionally, the number of qubits, *N* must be specified.